 The term Wappen, the German word for Coat of Arms, is used for its potential to impart expanded meaning, updated for the twenty first century.
 It suggests brand, a badge identifying groups such as family, team, tribe and religious order.
 Shadows of helmets on the floor reflect this emblematic idea, suggesting a logo for a new group or a cartoon action hero.
 Suspended and spot lit from above, the height and form of the helmet implies the body below.

 Wedding sculpture with sound creates a participatory experience where each element forges a sum greater than their individual parts.
 The installation is a space of visceral possibility, igniting the memory and subjective experience of participants engaging in the work.
 Visitors perceive sound spatially.
 Male & female voices are dynamically dispersed throughout the helmets, creating dissonance, rhythms & vortexes of sounds.
-The vocal configuration explores facets of human experience.
-Discord, anguish and cacophony evolve into & out of a primal sense of vulnerability & grace, in a way that imagines the collective unconscious as energy, propelled between the yin and yang impulses of the universe.
+Discord, anguish and cacophony evolve into & out of a primal sense of vulnerability & grace, in a way that imagines the collective unconscious as energy, propelled between impulses of aggression and concord.

-Wappen Field asks us to consider what we, as human beings, share in common instead of focusing on what divides us.
+Wappen Field asks us to consider what we, as human beings, share in common with one another, as well as what divides us.
 Experiencing the work we may be reminded that while civilization evolves and technology races ahead, the basic tenets of human existence are the same.
 Humanity appears to be tethered to its limbic brain, pulling us again and again into conflict.
 This installation is an occasion to imagine the unconscious as energy driven by collective subliminal desires.
 These proclivities shape societies.
 Political and economic regimes reflect this rhythm, shuttling through the pendulum of history, between repression and enlightened engagement.